browniefed/blog/source/_posts/2015-07-26-react-native-animated-api-with-panresponder.markdown

 title: "React-native Animated API with PanResponder"
 date: 2015-07-26 14:17
 comments: true
-categories: react-native react Animated API PanResponder touch movement
+categories: react-native react Animated API PanResponder touch movement tinder
 published: false
 ---

 #Introduction

 The previous example was a very basic one, just moving a box around the screen.
 But you'll likely want to do something by touch.
 Dragging, dropping, flicking, all those good mobile interactions.
+I previously covered how to make Tinder cards but I didn't add any true animations in.
+With the new Animated API you can make an even better Tinder card demo.
+And that's what [Brent](https://twitter.com/notbrent) did.

-This code was inspired by [https://github.com/brentvatne/react-native-animated-demo-tinder](https://github.com/brentvatne/react-native-animated-demo-tinder).
+This blog post was inspired by [https://github.com/brentvatne/react-native-animated-demo-tinder](https://github.com/brentvatne/react-native-animated-demo-tinder).
 I decide to break it apart, simplify it and explain the bits as we build it.

 # Setup